Where: Kunia, Oahu, Hawaii

 Problem: Low-income farmworkers risked losing their homes

 RCAC secured $6 million in U.S. Department of Agriculture (USDA) Section 514 Farmworker housing loans and rental assistance for the current and future Kunia residents.
-Additional project financing included federal and state low-income tax credits, historic and solar energy tax credits, and tax-exempt bonds secured by a Section 538 USDA guarantee.
+Additional project financing included federal and state low-income housing tax credits, historic and solar energy tax credits, and tax-exempt bonds secured by a Section 538 USDA guarantee.

 “From the beginning and still now, it’s a great cooperation with RCAC, and all other agencies and our subsidiaries that helped make this project possible,” said Stevie Whalen, HARC’s executive director.